Private blood test without a referral

 When is this test useful?

-This test may be useful in several situations:
+A broad blood test can be useful in several situations:

-- As a general health check when you have no specific complaints
+- as a general health check when you have no symptoms

-- If you experience vague symptoms such as fatigue, low energy, or difficulty concentrating
+- with vague symptoms such as fatigue or low energy

 What do the results mean?